CAmkES: Component Architecture for microkernel-based Embedded Systems

 Further information about the design and implementation of CAmkES can be found on the following pages:

-Architecture optimisation, PhD Thesis, School of Computer Science and Engineering, University of NSW, Sydney 2052, Australia, 2011
+Architecture optimisation, PhD Thesis, School of Computer Science and Engineering, Sydney, Australia, 2011

 |Nicholas FitzRoy-Dale and Ihor Kuz|